AliceO2Group/AliceO2/Algorithm/README.md

-\page refAlgorithm Package 'Algorithm'
+\page refAlgorithm Module 'Algorithm'

-A description of this package is not yet available.
+A description of this module is not yet available.